cuban-opensourcers/cuban-opensource/README.md

 ## Frameworks

+- [0http](https://github.com/jkyberneees/0http) Cero friction HTTP request router/framework.
+The need for speed!
 - [ComposedViews](https://github.com/thenlabs/composed-views): A PHP framework for build redistributables views and compiled from objects.
 - [GluePHP](https://github.com/GlueApps/GluePHP): Single page applications development framework using the event driven development paradigm.
 - [mailProc](https://github.com/daxslab/mailProc): Mail based services microframework.
 - [PyramidalTests](https://github.com/andaniel05/PyramidalTests): Extends applications of PHPUnit to the BDD field.
+- [Raptor.js](http://github.com/williamamed/Raptor.js): Full Stack Web Framework for Node.js, is part of a branch maintained by Raptor Project a cuban opensource iniciative.
+This framework use express like core http handler, implement a based component architecture with several default components dedicated to Security (Access control, biometric protection) and more.
+You must download the raptor-cli tool from the NPM [raptor-cli](https://www.npmjs.com/package/raptor-cli) to create and run your project.
 - [restana](https://github.com/jkyberneees/ana) Super fast and minimalist web framework for building REST micro-services.
-- [0http](https://github.com/jkyberneees/0http) Cero friction HTTP request router/framework.
-The need for speed!

 ## Game Engine